-- Provides free aids and services to people with disabilities to communicate effectively with us, such as: - Qualified sign language interpreters - Written information in other formats (large print, audio, accessible electronic formats, other formats) - Provides free language services to people whose primary language is not English, such as: - Qualified interpreters - Information written in other languages
+- · Provides free aids and services to people with disabilities to communicate effectively with us, such as: - Qualified sign language interpreters - Written information in other formats (large print, audio, accessible electronic formats, other formats) - · Provides free language services to people whose primary language is not English, such as: - Qualified interpreters - Information written in other languages

-If you need these services, contact Ashley Esterline, Member Triage and Engagement Specialist.
+If you need these services, contact Member Service Specialist.
 If you believe that Southwest Michigan Behavioral Health has failed to provide these services or discriminated in another way on the basis of race, color, national origin, age, disability, or sex, you can file a grievance with:

-Ashley Esterline, LLMSW Member Triage and Engagement Specialist 5250 Lovers Lane, Suite 200 Portage, MI 49002 P: 800-890-3712 TTY: 711 F: 269-441-1234 Ashley.Esterline@swmbh.org
+Member Services Specialist 5250 Lovers Lane, Suite 200 Portage, MI 49002 P: 800-890-3712 TTY: 711

+F: 269-441-1234 info@swmbh.org

 You can file a grievance in person or by mail, fax, or email.
-If you need help filing a grievance, Ashley Esterline is available to help you.
+If you need help filing a grievance, the Member Services Specialist is available to help you.
 You can also file a civil rights complaint with the U.S. Department of Health and Human Services, Office for Civil Rights electronically through the Office for Civil Rights Complaint Portal, available at https://ocrportal.hhs.gov/ocr/portal/lobby.jsf, or by mail or phone at:

-U.S. Department of Health and Human Services 200 Independence Avenue SW., Room 509F, HHH Building Washington, D.C., 20201 1-800-368-1019, 1-800-537-7697 (TDD).
+U.S. Department of Health and Human Services

+200 Independence Avenue SW., Room 509F, HHH Building

+Washington, D.C., 20201

+1-800-368-1019, 1-800-537-7697 (TDD).